Alice-lei/DATA/README.md

 # DATA
-Earlier versions of conference paper submissions.//
-If you have any questions or require further information, please feel free to contact: liuyuepu233@163.com.
+Earlier versions of conference paper submissions.\par If you have any questions or require further information, please feel free to contact: liuyuepu233@163.com.